andyhomecode/lightbox-andy/README.md

 - Example format: YYYY MM DD HH:MM Event Location People Description GOOD

 - optional postfix of DELETE to filename to flag for deletion.

+- Functions to get information for the format like Event Location, People, Description from databases, APIs, file info, etc.

+- "Event", "Location", "Description" will be carried between photos to quickly apply to may photos in a sequence.

+- Flexible input options for setting "Event" "Location" "Description" "People" and "GOOD" or "DELETE" by keyboard

+- Possible feature: Set things using a MIDI keyboard.
+Example:  Cdim= DELETE.
+Cmaj: normal settings.
+C7 GOOD.
+Need to think through, but leave space for chorded input. settings.